Welcome to Demelza Therapy

 I have had further specialist training in, complex grief, child loss, play therapy with children, psychological first aid, and debriefing after traumatic incidents.

 This training and experience was hugely supportive to me as I became a mum myself.
-This journey of motherhood has been full of surprises and challenges.
+This journey of parenthood has been full of surprises and challenges.
 I’ve felt so grateful and empowered by having these resources to draw upon.
 They’ve helped me relish the special moments of parenting and feel more robust in the really challenging ones.

 Previously I spent 14 years working in the charity sector in various roles.
 The most rewarding being working with Humanitarian Aid workers helping them process their identity issues, work related stress